 I want to be clear that I am not saying that atheists are immoral by nature.
-I am saying that atheists should be amoral.
+I am saying that atheists should claim amorality in their worldview.
 Amoral means that they hold no moral standards.
 If atheists were to honestly critique their worldview, they should conclude that the universe is amoral.
 They should conclude there is no natural or physical law to conclude what is “good” or “bad”.
 Again, they can conclude that an action is “preferred” or “not preferred”, but it is disingenuous to claim one’s preference as good or bad for someone else.

 I had an intellectual foray into atheism and blogged about it, and I think you would find it interesting supplemental reading material.

 If atheists still want to use the word morality for their purposes, they should admit that everything they call moral is completely subjective.
 To be sure, many atheists already claim moral subjectivism, but almost never are they completely subjective.
 As I mentioned above, many moral subjectivists still demand all moral codes to include 1) no person should unjustly harm another, 2) people should seek to help others in need, and 3) respect for all people should be shown.
 If some moral code does not contain these three essentials, then the moral code would be deemed immoral or lacking.

 But how can a completely subjective thought be found lacking?
 There is nothing there for it to lack.
 If beauty is in the eye of the beholder, who are we to tell someone that their judgment of what is beautiful is lacking?